 The official line from the government is that off-the-job training is ‘any learning which is undertaken outside of the normal day-to-day working environment, which leads towards the achievement of an Apprenticeship’.

 This might include:

 - teaching of theory via lectures, role-playing, simulations

 - inductions which include an educational element that provides some basis of the skills, knowledge and behaviours that are core to an Apprenticeship.

 Off-the-job training doesn’t include:

-- English and Maths (up to Level 2) – if this is required, it will be funded separately, and we’ll work with you to plan the right approach.
+- English and Maths (up to Level 2).
+If these are required, they will be funded separately and we’ll work with you to plan the right approach.

 Do I have to pay my apprentice for off-the-job training?

 Yes.
 All off-the-job training should be arranged during their normal working hours, and they must be paid for it.
 If an apprentice takes part in off-the-job training outside of their normal working hours (for example, an evening webinar), the employer must allow them to take the time back in lieu.

 How do I record time spent on off-the-job training?